 Infidelity causes intense emotional pain, but an affair doesn't have to mean the end of your marriage.
 Understand how a marriage can be rebuilt after an affair.By Mayo Clinic Staff

 Infidelity isn't a single, clearly defined situation — and what's considered infidelity varies among couples and even between partners in a relationship.
 For example, is an emotional connection without physical intimacy considered infidelity?
 What about online relationships?
-Individuals and couples need to define for themselves what constitutes infidelity in the context of their marriage.
+Each person and couple need to define what constitutes infidelity in the context of their marriage.